 Because Providers cannot make direct contact with Eligible CTA Participants in Online Full Service or Online Base Service, Providers must market Courses through accurate, informative, and engaging Course names and descriptions in the Department's IT Systems.
+(Deed Reference(s): Clause 61.2)

-1.3.2 General Course Requirements
+1.3.2.
+General Course Requirements

-Courses must include one-on one sessions with each participant as well as a minimum of 50 hours in a small group setting.
+Courses must include one-on one sessions with each Participant as well as a minimum of 50 hours in a small group setting.
 Courses must be delivered in an interactive and collaborative manner to encourage Participants to share their expertise and encourage peer support.